CHN-beta/ovito/doc/manual/advanced_topics/aspherical_particles.rst

    :width: 25%
    :align: right

 The size of spherocylindrical particles is controlled in the same way as cylindrical particles.
-OVITO additionally render two hemispheres at each end of the cylinder, which extend the height of the cylinder.
+OVITO additionally renders two hemispheres at each end of the cylinder extending its height.

 .. _howto.aspherical_particles.circles_and_squares:

 Circles and squares
 """""""""""""""""""

-Circle and square are two-dimensional (i.e. flat) shapes, whose size is controlled by the ``Radius`` particle property.
+Circles and squares are two-dimensional, i.e. flat, shapes, whose size is controlled by the ``Radius`` particle property.
 The orientation of each particle in three-dimensional space is determined automatically such that it exactly faces the viewer.
-Thus, their orientations are view-dependent and the ``Orientation`` particle property, if present, is ignored.
+Thus, their orientations are view-dependent, and the ``Orientation`` particle property, if present, is ignored.
 In other words, you don't have the possibility to control their orientations explicitly
 (use a mesh-based shape instead if you need control).